 definition – launching oneself from a steep incline and soaring through the air by means of a para or hang glider

-This competition aims to push the pilots' skills as far as possible.
-You are welcome to watch the spectacular manoeuvres that expose the pilots to G forces up to 7G at Prestegardslandet!
-The athletes get points on the basis of how clear and well executed the manoeuvres are.
+This competition aims to push the pilots’ skills as far as possible.
+You are welcome to watch the spectacular maneuvers that expose the pilots to G forces up to 7G at Prestegardslandet!
+The athletes get points on the basis of how clear and well executed the maneuvers are.
 Points are lost if they land in the lake!

 Capture the flag

 Distance, speed and audacity are the main keys in this competition.
 Flags will be placed in and around the mountains of Voss.
-The pilots get information about the name of the mountains and the GPS coordinates of the location of the flags.
-All the flags have different grades of points as the distance and difficultness varies.
-The first pilot who captures the flag gets points.
+The pilots receive information about the name of the mountains and the GPS coordinates of the flag locations.
+All the flags have different grades of points according to their distance and difficulty.
+The first pilot who captures the flag receives the points.
 The pilot who has gathered most points wins.

 The athletes have to land on a small platform, one on land and another floating on Vangsvatnet.

 This is a freestyle paragliding show at Prestegardslandet, where the pilots launch from a helicopter.
 The spectators judge the winner.

 sky·div·ing [skahy-dahy-ving] definition – jumping from an airplane and free-falling before opening one’s parachute